 Despite their benefits, it’s important to remember that these drugs carry significant side effects.
 For example, dantrolene may cause serious liver damage and jaundice in your child.
 Always discuss possible long-term consequences of drug therapies with your care team.

 Kids with cerebral palsy have challenges with muscle tone, movement and motor skills.
 They may suffer from gastrointestinal reflux (GERD) and constipation.
 Because many children with CP also have issues with chewing and swallowing, malnutrition risk is high.

 Children with CP benefit from a diet rich in calcium, vitamin D and phosphorous to support developing bones.
 Magnesium, copper and zinc contribute to muscle growth as well as support the immune system.

 Supplements can help ensure your child gets the proper amount of vitamins and minerals to strengthen their growing bodies.
 Children with swallowing issues can benefit from adding thickeners to food and beverages to help them eat safely.
 Tube feeding may be necessary to ensure your child maintains a healthy weight and diet.

 It’s often said that it takes a village to raise a child, and parents of children with disabilities will attest to this as fact.
 We need the support of friends, family, doctors, teacher and sometimes attorneys.
 Often this condition is a result of a birth injury or medical negligence.
 When this is the case, the doctor and hospital should be held responsible.

-The attorneys of Oshman & Mirisola, LLC have over 40 years’ experience in cerebral palsy cases.
+The attorneys of The Oshman Firm, LLC have over 40 years’ experience in cerebral palsy cases.
 Relying on our years of experience, we can determine if your child’s birth injury could have been prevented with proper medical attention.

 If your child suffers from cerebral palsy and you wish to bring legal action to compensate your child for their physical and emotional suffering, please contact us today at (800) 400-8182 or contact us online to speak with an attorney about your situation.